figo-fe/ftl-suite/README.md

 Note:

 1. Prefixed with "static,src,mock,htm,html,tool,tools" will return static files
-2. To avoid errors, it is recommended to use the "mockadmin" to edit configuration
+2. To avoid errors, it is recommended to use the "_tools" to edit configuration
-3. Create Date Model like: "2017-01-01 00:00:00?dt"
+3. Java SimpleDateFormat is not supported when mock data.

 ## MIT License